TritonDataCenter/manatee-state-machine/README.md

 * **client timeout** (client has failed to heartbeat in too long): This is a nop.
 It will eventually result in a session expiration or a normal reconnection.

+# Implementation notes

+## Data structures

+### peer identifier

+Several parts of the interface refer to individual manatee peers.
+Identifiers are non-null objects with several properties:

+* `id` (string): an immutable, unique identifier for this peer
+* `zoneId` (string): the hostname of the manatee peer, for operator reference only.
+This is not guaranteed to be unique, and should not be used programmatically.
+* `ip` (string, IPv4 address): an IP address for the manatee peer, for operator reference only.
+This is not guaranteed to be unique, and should not be used programmatically.
+* `pgUrl` (string, postgres URL): URL for contacting the postgres peer.
+This is unique.

+**The state machine implementation does not interpret any of these fields.
+For comparing the identities of two peers, only the `id` field is used.**

+### clusterState

+`clusterState` is an object.
+If not initialized in ZK, its JavaScript value is `null`.
+Otherwise, it has these properties:

+* `generation` (integer): generation number
+* `primary` (peer identifier): the primary peer
+* `sync` (peer identifier, see above): the synchronous replication peer
+* `async` (array of peer identifiers, see above): the list of asynchronous peers, in replication order.
+That is, `async[i]` replicates from `async[i-1]`, and `async[0]` replicates from `sync`.
+* `initWal` (string, postgres WAL location): the WAL of the primary when this generation began.

+### pg config

+`pg config` is a non-null object representing postgres configuration.
+It always has this properties:

+* `role` (string): one of `'primary'`, `'sync'`, `'async'`, or `'none'`.

+If `role` is `'primary'`, then there's a `'downstream'` property which is a manatee peer identifier (see `peer identifier` above).
+In this case, the `upstream` property is `null`.

+If `role` is `'sync'` or `'async'`, then there's an `'upstream'` property which is a manatee peer identifier (see `peer identifier` above).
+In this case, the `downstream` property is `null` (even though there may be a downstream, because this information is not part of the postgres configuration for this peer).

+If `role` is `'none'`, then replication is not configured at all, and `'upstream'` and `'downstream'` are both null.

+For examples:

+    {
+        "role": "primary",
+        "upstream": null,
+        "downstream": "tcp://postgres@10.77.77.7:5432/postgres"
+    }

+    {
+        "role": "sync",
+        "upstream": "tcp://postgres@10.77.77.7:5432/postgres",
+        "downstream": null
+    }

+    {
+        "role": "none",
+        "upstream": null,
+        "downstream": null
+    }

+## Interfaces

+There are two interfaces used by the state machine implementation: the ZK interface and the postgres interface.

+### ZK interface

+**Methods**:

+* `putClusterState(clusterState, callback)`: does a test-and-set write to the cluster state node in ZK using the given `clusterState` object for the new contents.
+On success, invokes `callback` with no arguments.
+On failure, invokes `callback` with an Error describing the problem.

+**Events**:

+* `init` (arg `clusterState`): emitted once for the lifetime of this event emitter.  `clusterState` is the cluster state found, an object of type `clusterState` (see above).  **This is always the first event emitted by this object.**
+* `clusterStateChange` (arg `clusterState`): emitted any time the `clusterState` ZK node changes.
+* `activeChange` (arg `allActive`): emitted once, immediately after the first `init` event, and again any time the directory of ephemeral nodes (representing the set of peers in this cluster with active ZK sessions) changes.  `allActive` is an array of `peer identifier`s.

+### PG interface

+**Methods**:

+**All three of these are asynchronous`.
+None of these methods may be called while any asynchronous operations on the interface are outstanding.**

+* `reconfigure(pgConfig, callback)`: reconfigures postgres replication according to the given configuration (see `pg config` above).
+Invokes `callback` on completion, with no arguments on success and an Error on failure.
+This does not start or stop postgres.
+The caller must do that separately.
+* `start(callback)`: starts postgres with the last configuration specified to `reconfigure`.
+Invokes `callback` on completion, with no arguments on success and an Error on failure.
+* `stop(callback)`; stops postgres.
+Invokes `callback` on completion, with no arguments on success and an Error on failure.

+There are these additional methods:

+* `getXLogLocation(callback)`: Fetches the last known Xlog position from Postgres and returns it asynchronously to `callback`.
+May return an error to `callback` instead.
+May fail (with an asynchronous, operational error) if postgres is not online.

+**Events**:

+* `init`: emitted when the interface is ready
+* `caughtUp`: emitted after postgres has been started and is configured for synchronous replication from an upstream source *and* the local WAL has caught up to the upstream and synchronous replication has been engaged.